Supreme Court takes up race-conscious college admissions

-WASHINGTON (AP) — The future of affirmative action in higher education is on the table as the Supreme Court wades into the admissions programs at the nation's oldest public and private universities.
+WASHINGTON (AP) — Members of the Supreme Court's conservative majority are questioning the continued use of affirmative action in higher education in lengthy arguments Monday in which the justices are wrestling with difficult questions of race.

-The justices are hearing arguments Monday in challenges to policies at the University of North Carolina and Harvard that consider race among many factors in evaluating applications for admission.
+The justices scheduled at least an hour and forty minutes of arguments and were hearing from from six different lawyers in challenges to policies at the University of North Carolina and Harvard.
+Those policies consider race among many factors in evaluating applications for admission.

-Following the overturning of the nearly 50-year precedent of Roe v.
-Wade in June, the cases offer another test of whether the court now dominated by conservatives will move the law to the right on another of the nation's most contentious cultural issues.
+Following the overturning of the half-century precedent of Roe v.
+Wade in June, the cases offer a big new test of whether the court now dominated 6-3 by conservatives will move the law to the right on another of the nation's most contentious cultural issues.

+During arguments in the first of two cases, the court sounded split along ideological lines on the issue of affirmative action.

+Justice Clarence Thomas, the court's second Black justice who has a long record of opposition to affirmative action programs, noted he didn’t go to racially diverse schools.
+“I’ve heard the word ‘diversity’ quite a few times and I don’t have a clue what it means,” the conservative justice said at one point.
+At another point he said: “Tell me what the educational benefits are?”

 The Supreme Court has twice upheld race-conscious college admissions programs in the past 19 years, including just six years ago.

-But that was before three appointees of President Donald Trump joined, as well as Justice Ketanji Brown Jackson, the court's first Black woman.
+But that was before the three appointees of former President Donald Trump joined.
+Jackson was chosen this year by President Joe Biden.

 Lower courts upheld the programs at both UNC and Harvard, rejecting claims that the schools discriminated against white and Asian-American applicants.